 How to Inspect/Test If Your Car’s Ball Joints Are Failing

-- Secondly, hold the tires at 12.o clock and 6.o clock and shake violently.
+- Secondly, hold the tires at 12. o’clock and 6. o clock and shake violently.
 If there is easy play, your ball joint I gradually going out.

-You can also test a ball joint that you are about to install before installing it.
-All you need to do is to check that your hand can’t turn it freely in all directions.
+You can also test a ball joint you are about to install before installing it.
+All you need to do is check that your hand can’t turn it freely in all directions.
 If you can do this, it means there is already excessive play in that ball joint.

 Symptoms of a Failing Ball Joint on an Acura or Honda

-1. Vibration, Wobbling, or Excessive Playing in Your Front Suspension Especially the Steering wheel
+1. Vibration, Wobbling, or Excessive Playing in Your Front Suspension, Especially the Steering wheel

-2. Reactive When Your Ball Joint Rubber boot is Smeared with Grease
+2. Reactive When Your Ball Joint Rubber Boot is Smeared with Grease

 3. Clunks, Rattling, or Creaking Sound

 Clunk sounds, creaking sounds, and rattling when you drive across an uneven road are all signs of a failing ball joint.
-To be honest, at this point to replace is the best solution.
+To be honest, at this point, replacing is the best solution.
 You will notice it as your steering wheel will be sloppy.
-Also, ball joints can also bind like the one I above and cause some tight spots in your steering wheel(This can also be caused by your steering pump or rack).
-You can also notice creaking noise if you turned the wheel left to right while stopped.It isn’t safe to drive with a failing ball joint for too long
+Also, ball joints can bind like the one above and cause some tight spots in your steering wheel(Your steering pump or rack can also cause this).
+You can also notice a creaking noise if you turn the wheel from left to right while stopped.
+It isn’t safe to drive with a failing ball joint for too long

 5. Poor Steering Response